Sweattowel/AlieSohn-Pottery/README.md

 UNCOMPLETE Implement Responsive Design: Optimize design for various screen sizes and devices.
 UNCOMPLETE Retain State After Component Unmount: Explore using LocalStorage, Cookies, or unique user ID-based cookie storage to retain state after users leave the webpage.
+    Addit:
+        Its like saving progress, i.e. if you visit this spot on say google maps and you register it as seen, store that in local memory
 COMPLETE Implement Route Protection: Use JWT or session-based authentication for protecting routes on the backend.
     Addit:
         More research into how i did it and whether it is secure or not is required